Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Localization of form field on the brane

-Based on the above decompositions and transformations, we have successfully obtained the zero-mode (\ref{eq25}) of the $q$-form field in $z$ coordinate and an analytical solution of the Schr\"{o}dinger-like equation (\ref{eq18}).
-Furthermore, by satisfying the orthogonal normalization condition (\ref{eq20}), we can deduce the four-dimensional effective action (\ref{eq21}).
-At last, the core of the problem is focused on the effective potential in (\ref{eq19}), which is decided by the couping fuction and parameter $q$.
-This is the clue of the next section.
+Based on the above decomposition and transformation, we have successfully obtained the zero-mode solution (\ref{eq25}) of the $q$-form field.
+Furthermore, by requiring the orthogonal normalization condition (\ref{eq20}), we can deduce the 4D effective action (\ref{eq21}).
+At last, the core of the problem is focused on the effective potential (\ref{eq19}), which is decided by the warp factor $A(z)$, the coupling function $F(R,\varphi)$, and the index $q$.
+This is just the clue of the next section.